 Facebook mobile app install ads are already famous amongst publishers and developers.
 The targeting possibilities and the massive user base make them great to scale advertising efforts.
 And the “ease of use” makes Facebook a good platform to get started with user acquisition.

-The growing user base of Instagram (600 million monthly active users) has already brought 1 million advertisers, and is now another place of choice for mobile app install ads.
+The growing user base of Instagram (800 million monthly active users as of September 2017) has already brought more than 1 million advertisers, and is now another place of choice for mobile app install ads.

 Why Instagram ads have success

 The list could be pretty long here, but below are the main factors that contribute to the success of advertising on Instagram.